Note: This is a past press release from April 2021. It is preserved here for archival and informational purposes.Â

 About SAFE Project

-SAFE (Stop the Addiction Fatality Epidemic) Project is a national 501(c)3 nonprofit committed to overcoming the epidemic of addiction in the United States.
-Using a collaborative, multi-pronged and non-partisan approach, our key initiatives focus on SAFE Campuses, SAFE Communities, SAFE Veterans and SAFE Workplaces.
-They are fueled by SAFE Project’s six lines of operation: public awareness, full-spectrum prevention, prescriptions & medical response, law enforcement & criminal justice, treatment & recovery and family outreach & support.
-Thanks to the generosity of our donors and the support from our volunteers, SAFE turns hope into action through transformative programs, training, and technical assistance.
-For more information, visit safeproject.us.
+SAFE Project is a national 501(c)3) nonprofit committed to overcoming the addiction epidemic in the United States.
+SAFE Project provides transformative programming, training, and technical assistance based upon a collaborative, multipronged and nonpartisan approach within each of our key initiatives â SAFE Campuses, SAFE Communities, SAFE Workplaces and SAFE Veterans.
+Our work is fueled through six distinct, yet interrelated lines of operation: public awareness, full-spectrum prevention, prescriptions & medical response, law enforcement & criminal justice, treatment & recovery, and family outreach & support.
+SAFE Project turns hope into action.
+For more information visit safeproject.us.